syntony-egor/robo-elf/README.md

 ## License

-MIT License - see LICENSE file for details
+CC0 1.0 Universal - see LICENSE file for details